self-host/self-host/docs/presentations/overview.md

 We at Noda want to provide an alternative to our hosted solution as we are experiencing a growing need for customers to be in complete control.
 As a way to give that level of control, we have come up with the Self-host solution.

-As a way to ensure the future of the solution, we decided early on that it should be available to everyone as [free and open source software](#freelibre-software-and-open-source).
+To ensure the future of the solution, we decided early on that it should be available to everyone as [free and open-source software](#freelibre-software-and-open-source).

 ---

 ### The target audience

-Medium to large organization with the requirement that solutions should run under their banner and not in someones else's environment.
+Medium to large organization with the requirement that solutions run under their banner and not in someone else's environment.

 Examples are;